-Home staging, the art of making your home look neat, stylish and inviting to a potential home buyer, is the essential first step in selling your home home buyers will feel they can make your place a home.
-If the house is empty, buyers can’t visualize how furniture will fit in an empty space. also it feel cold and lonely.
+Home staging, the art of making your home look neat, stylish and inviting to a potential home buyer, is the essential first step in selling your home buyers will feel they can make your place a home.
+If the house is empty, buyers can’t visualize how furniture will fit in an empty space. also, it feels cold and lonely.

 Clear the Clutter and Clean

 You don’t have to get rid of everything, but decluttering as much as possible will help your rooms look bigger.
 This includes clearing the clutter hiding in your closets, your bathroom cabinets, kitchen cabinets Again, the idea is to have the home in move-in condition and to give potential buyers the impression that they will be able to move right in and start enjoying their new home, rather than spending time and money fixing it up.

 Hiring a handyman for a single day is often enough to take care of a whole list of small repairs. such as: Replace cracked floor or counter tiles/ Patch holes in walls/ Fix leaky faucets/ Fix doors that don’t close properly and kitchen drawers that jam/ Consider painting your walls neutral colors, replace burned-out light bulbs.

 Keep in mind, Everyone’s selling situation is unique. we will work extra hard to ensure that your home stands out from the local competition, in appeal and price.
 Contact us to work with you through the steps to selling your home.